Feast your eyes on these uniquely beautiful indie games from E3

 The effect is a bit hit or miss — some details can end up warping or looking odd — but overall it’s extremely arresting and definitely set the game apart instantly from its more realistic peers.
 Hopefully the writing and gameplay live up to its visual style.

-Overwhelm is a chunkily-pixelated hardcore shooter-platformer with a couple interesting twists.
+Overwhelm is a chunkily pixelated hardcore shooter-platformer with a couple of interesting twists.

 First of all, you die in one hit.
 That’s what makes it hardcore.